A Software Verification Project

 while

-loops are further restricted, in that they may only be an arithmetic comparison on constants and variables.
+loops are further restricted, in that they may only be a single arithmetic comparison on constants and variables. - No expressions besides the above, variables, and literals are allowed.

 The verified